-If, upon transferring assets (whether this be upon the death of the transferor or by a transfer into a discretionary trust), the transferor was domiciled in the UK, Inheritance Tax (IHT) is payable on the value of the estate if the value exceeds the “nil rate band” (currently £325,000 for the tax year 2016/2017).
+If, upon transferring assets (whether this be upon the death of the transferor or by a transfer into a discretionary trust), the transferor was domiciled in the UK, Inheritance Tax (IHT) is payable on the value of the estate if the value exceeds the “nil rate band” (currently fixed at £325,000 until the 2020/21 tax year)).
 There are, however, a number of reliefs that may be claimed against IHT to reduce or remove any IHT that would otherwise be due.
 Two of the most important reliefs are Business Property Relief (BPR) and Agricultural Property Relief (APR).

 BPR is a relief available providing certain conditions are met in respect of length of ownership and the type of asset that it is at the date of disposal.
 In order to obtain BRP the property must have been owned for the period of at least 2 years prior to the transfer.
 Relief is then given at either 50% or 100% depending upon the type of asset it is.